erszcz/msc-thesis/dfly-multiboot.md

 The tests for automatic partition table and file system discovery, located in `tests/` directory of GRUB source tree, rely on GNU Parted.
-Being a partitioning utility, Parted, unlike GRUB, supports full read and write access to a number of partition table and file system formats.
+Being a partitioning utility Parted, unlike GRUB, supports full read and write access to a number of partition table and file system formats.
 Unfortunately, `disklabel64` is not one of them.
 In order to enable automatic tests of the `part_dfly` module it was necessary